SeanShubin/up-to-date/beginning-software-engineering.md

 Do not be impressed by how clever code looks.
 The best solutions look like they took almost no thinking or effort at all, but this is deceptive.
 It takes quite a bit of skill and discipline to ensure a solution is as simple as it can be.
+Another common mistake is to focus on what makes code easier to write rather than easier to maintain.
+This is wrong because you only write code once, but you maintain it continually.

 ### Meet Customer need